theresamclaird/coderetreat-react-ts/README.md

 - **Prime Factors** — Reinforces small-step problem solving and function composition.

 Each kata presents different opportunities to explore **clean code**, **TDD**, and **pair programming** skills in a safe, time-boxed setting.

+## License

+This project is open for educational use.
+Feel free to fork, modify, and share it for your own coderetreats.